I don’t remember exactly when I created these digital collages, but it was somewhere between 2003 and 2005.

 The next photo was something that Judi and I put together while just having fun with the same type of thing, not long after the stones and flowers.

 The background was a photo taken of a farm on a back road somewhere on the way up to Wynooche Lake.
-It contains the real trees and the farm house.
+It contains the real (late-fall or winter) trees and the farm house.
 I believe there was also either a pond or a stream in the photo, originally, but again…I don’t remember for sure.